dwave-examples/flow-shop-scheduling/README.md

 ### Nonlinear Model

 The nonlinear model represents the problem using only the job order for the machines.
-This is sufficient to construct all feasible compact solutions.
-The model uses Ocean's [dwave-optimization](https://docs.ocean.dwavesys.com/en/stable/docs_optimization/sdk_index.html) package's ``ListVariable`` to efficiently permutate the order of jobs to be minimized.
+This is sufficient to construct feasible, compact solutions.
+In seeking a minimum, the model uses Ocean's [dwave-optimization](https://docs.ocean.dwavesys.com/en/stable/docs_optimization/sdk_index.html) package's ``ListVariable`` to efficiently permutate the order of jobs.

 Typically, solver performance strongly depends on the size of the solution space for the modeled
 problem: models with smaller spaces of feasible solutions tend to perform better than ones with larger spaces.
 A powerful way to reduce the feasible-solutions space is by using variables that act as implicit constraints, such as the ``ListVariable`` symbol used here, where the order of jobs is a permutation of values.
-The ``max`` operation is used to extract the start time for each job, making sure that there's no overlap between jobs on different machines.
+The ``max`` operation is used to extract the start time for each job, making sure that there's no overlap between jobs on machines.
 No other constraints are necessary.

 As can be seen in the two example images below, switching the job order can improve the solution quality, corresponding to a lowering of the completion time, or the makespan, for the FSS problem.